Topological sheaves and spaces of distributions in the global case: Ordered operad and operad with poles

-To make an example let us to be more explicit about the second formula which is expressed in a compact way.
-By the equivariance of the composition which we assume for symmetric operad we have
+We want to be more explicit about the second formula and expand a bit on it.
+By the equivariance of the composition, which we assume for symmetric operads, we have

 where $\grs$ is the transposition of $\{1,3\}$ and the $Id_M$ which appear in the first formula is an element of $P_{\{2\}}(M)$ and the one in the second formula is an element of $P_{\{3\}}(M)$.